urnathan/joust/README.md

 `ezio` is used to check the output is as expected.
 Use `|` to indicate this.
 If a line ends with `|` you do not also need a `\` to continue to the next `RUN:` line.
-Unlike the shell, which stream is piped depends on ordering -- there's no explicit numbering of pipes.
+Unlike the shell, which stream is piped depends on ordering &mdash; there's no explicit numbering of pipes.
 There can be one or two checkers.
 The last checker receives stderr, and the one before that (if any) gets stdout.
 For example: